Melbourne

-The area of Melbourne has been home to Aboriginal Victorians for over 40,000 years and serves as an important meeting place for local Kulin nation clans.
-Of the five peoples of the Kulin nation, the traditional custodians of the land encompassing Melbourne are the Boonwurrung, Wathaurong and the Wurundjeri peoples.
-A short-lived penal settlement was built at Port Phillip, then part of the British colony of New South Wales, in 1803, but it was not until 1835, with the arrival of free settlers from Van Diemen's Land (modern-day Tasmania), that Melbourne was founded.
-It was incorporated as a Crown settlement in 1837, and named after the then British Prime Minister, William Lamb, 2nd Viscount Melbourne.
-In 1851, four years after Queen Victoria declared it a city, Melbourne became the capital of the new colony of Victoria.
-During the 1850s Victorian gold rush, the city entered a lengthy boom period that, by the late 1880s, had transformed it into one of the world's largest and wealthiest metropolises.
-After the federation of Australia in 1901, it served as the interim seat of government of the new nation until Canberra became the permanent capital in 1927.
-Today, it is a leading financial centre in the Asia-Pacific region and ranks 32nd globally in the March 2022 Global Financial Centres Index.
+The area of Melbourne has been home to Aboriginal Victorians for over 40,000 years.
+Of the five peoples of the Kulin nation, the traditional custodians of the land encompassing Melbourne are the Boonwurrung, Woiwurrung and the Wurundjeri peoples.
+In 1803, a short-lived British penal settlement was established at Port Phillip, then part of the Colony of New South Wales.
+Melbourne was founded in 1835 with the arrival of free settlers from Van Diemen's Land (modern-day Tasmania).
+It was incorporated as a Crown settlement in 1837, and named after the then-Prime Minister of the United Kingdom, William Lamb, 2nd Viscount Melbourne.
+Declared a city by Queen Victoria in 1847, it became the capital of the newly separated Colony of Victoria in 1851.
+During the 1850s Victorian gold rush, the city entered a lengthy boom period that, by the late 1880s, had transformed it into Australia's, and one of the world's, largest and wealthiest metropolises.
+After the federation of Australia in 1901, Melbourne served as the interim seat of government of the new nation until Canberra became the permanent capital in 1927.

-Melbourne is home to many of Australia's best-known landmarks, such as the Melbourne Cricket Ground, the National Gallery of Victoria and the World Heritage-listed Royal Exhibition Building.
-Noted for its cultural heritage, the city gave rise to Australian rules football, Australian impressionism and Australian cinema, and has more recently been recognised as a UNESCO City of Literature and a global centre for street art, live music and theatre.
-It hosts major annual international events, such as the Australian Grand Prix and the Australian Open, and also hosted the 1956 Summer Olympics.
-Melbourne consistently ranked as the world's most liveable city for much of the 2010s.
+Today, Melbourne is culturally diverse and, among world cities, has the seventh-largest foreign born population.
+It is a leading financial centre in the Asia-Pacific region, ranking 28th globally in the 2024 Global Financial Centres Index.
+The city's eclectic architecture blends Victorian era structures, such as the World Heritage-listed Royal Exhibition Building, with one of the world's tallest skylines.
+Additional landmarks include the Melbourne Cricket Ground and the National Gallery of Victoria.
+Noted for its cultural heritage, the city gave rise to Australian rules football, Australian impressionism and Australian cinema, and is noted for its street art, live music and theatre scenes.
+It hosts major annual sporting events, such as the Australian Grand Prix and the Australian Open, and also hosted the 1956 Summer Olympics.
+Melbourne ranked as the world's most livable city on the Economist's measure for much of the 2010s.

-Melbourne Airport, also known as the Tullamarine Airport, is the second-busiest airport in Australia, and the Port of Melbourne is the nation's busiest seaport.
+Melbourne Airport is the second-busiest airport in Australia and the Port of Melbourne is the nation's busiest seaport.
 Its main metropolitan rail terminus is Flinders Street station and its main regional rail and road coach terminus is Southern Cross station.
 It also has Australia's most extensive freeway network and the largest urban tram network in the world.

+Name

+Areas of Melbourne are known in the Boonwurrung/Woiwurrung languages as Naarm or Naarm.

+The name is pronounced /ˈmɛlbərn/ MEL-bərn, [ˈmæɫbən]; the spelling pronunciation /ˈmɛlbɔːrn/ MEL-born is also accepted within British Received Pronunciation and General American English.
+In Australian English, our in the second syllable always stands for the reduced /ər/ as in "labour".